The Garfield Movie: Accolades

 The film was nominated at the 2024 Kids' Choice Awards for Favorite Animated Movie, but lost to another Columbia Pictures animated film Spider-Man: Across the Spider-Verse.

 Sequel

 Upon the film's May 2016 announcement, it was revealed that Alcon intended to launch a franchise of Garfield films.
-In July 2025, it was reported that a sequel was in the works, with Chris Pratt set to reprise his voice role and additionally serve as a producer.
-Dindal will return as director.
+In July 2025, it was reported that a sequel was in the works, with DNEG Animation returning and Chris Pratt set to reprise his voice role as Garfield and additionally serve as a producer.
+Mark Dindal will return as a director.
+The release date is yet to be confirmed.